kgogov/sapui5-walkthrough/readme.md

 For a more detailed explanation of the SAPUI5 support tools, go through the [Troubleshooting](https://sapui5.hana.ondemand.com/#/topic/5661952e72df471b932eddc10350c081.html) tutorial.

+Step 30: Routing and Navigation

+We specify a routing configuration for our app and create a separate view for each page of the app, then we connect the views by triggering navigation events.

+There are three subsections that define the routing and navigation structure of the app
+* config
+* routes
+* targets

+In the component initialization method, we now add a call to initialize the router. \
+We do not need to instantiate the router manually, it is automatically instantiated based on our **AppDescriptor** configuration and assigned to the component.

+Initializing the router will evaluate the current URL and load the corresponding view automatically. \
+This is done with the help of the routes and targets that have been configured in the **AppDescriptor**.

+In general, one instance of a controller is instantiated for each view that references the controller.

+The router identifies the app control with the ID that corresponds to the property `controlId: “app”` in the **AppDescriptor**.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`